 Gas struts are used to gradually open or close various applications.
 They are used, for example, for lifting, raising or lowering heavy values or hatches.
-A gas strut is the most common name in the UK, but they are sometimes also referred to as gas springs, gas lifts, gas props, gas arms or gas shocks.
+A gas spring is the most common name in the USA, but they are sometimes also referred to as gas struts, gas lifts, gas props, gas arms or gas shocks.

 Gas shocks are commonly used in smaller airplanes.
 For example, when the door of the aircraft is opened, you will notice that it is thrown open.
 However, you will see that it will always open very gradually.
 This is due to the gas damper.
 The gas damper ensures that the energy is collected, so that the door opens smoothly.